FireSquid6/personal-site/README.md

 # Portfolio Site
-Isn't much to see here.
-This is just my personal portfolio website.
-If you're bored and see any glaring issues, feel free to submit a PR or an issue.
+This is the code for my personal portfolio site at [firesquid.co](https://firesquid.co).